-Runway Elevated Guard Lights
+Elevated Runway Guard Lights

-Runway guard lights are located within the vicinity of runway holding position markings and runway holding position signs, where taxiways intersect a runway.
+Elevated Runway Guard Lights are located within the vicinity of runway holding position markings and runway holding position signs, where taxiways intersect a runway.
 These lights provide additional warning to a driver that he or she is about to enter onto a runway.
 Runway guard lights are yellow in color, and are comprised of two lights that alternate on and off in sequence.
 These lights are located on both sides of a taxiway when that taxiway intersects a runway.

-Surface Painted Holding Position Signs
+Surface Painted Runway-Holding Position Signs